mukkino/Find-WebLinks/README.md

 ## File collision protection

-The script refuses to run when important files would collide with each other.
+Find-WebLinks refuses to run when important files would collide with each other.

-It checks for dangerous combinations involving:
+It checks dangerous combinations involving:

 - Source file.
 - Output file.